Hello there! I’m Dawn Kurth and I am sure you are a little curious about who I am…

 How long have you been involved in health and nutrition and how did you get to be a Certified Health Coach and nutrition expert?

-My journey to wellness started nearly fifteen years ago when my first child was diagnosed with several food and environmental allergies.
+My journey to wellness started nearly eighteen years ago when my first child was diagnosed with several food and environmental allergies.
 I began learning about the quality of the foods I was purchasing and the ingredients I was cooking with and was frankly unaware of the enormous role that diet played in a person’s health.
 Consequently, I started to make small changes in how our family ate.
 The more I learned, the more shocked I was at the state of the typical American diet.
 I vowed to try to incorporate more real, whole foods into our meals and share what I knew with my friends and family.
 Whether it was for strategies to get picky eaters to try new foods, recipes for healthy snacks or meal planning and time-saving ideas, I realized I needed to do this on a bigger scale.
 Oh, and did I mention that I love to eat?
 So, making healthy meals that tasted good was (and is!)
 MANDATORY in my house.
 I started taking Nutrition courses and formed my own personal library of books and articles related to health and well-being.
 A few years later, I graduated from the Institute of Integrative Nutrition and officially became a Certified Health Coach.
-With fifteen years of real experience helping others improve their diets, I can now offer my services on a larger scale and will impact a far greater number of people.
+With eighteen years of real experience helping others improve their diets, I can now offer my services on a larger scale and will impact a far greater number of people.